 Initially Globalland was colonised in the 1860s by the French Empire in order to access rich natural resources the south of the country.
-Globalland colonial rule was not particularly challenging due to tribal warfare amongst themselves and frequent regional border disputes.
+Globalland colonial rule was not particularly challenging due to inter-ethnic amongst themselves and frequent regional disputes over resources.
 Then in the midst of last century with independence revolutions around the world, a prolonged series of revolts against the colonialists eventually resulted in Independence for Globalland in 1969.